Quick Summary

 How Outsourcing Payroll Changes the Time Commitment

 Outsourcing payroll fundamentally shifts the nature of the work you and your team have to do.
-Instead of wrestling with every step of the payroll process internally, an outsourced provider takes on many of the most time-intensive tasks.
+An outsourced provider handles many time-consuming payroll tasks.
+This way, you avoid wrestling with each step of the process internally.

 One of the biggest contributors to time savings is automation and expertise.
-Providers use specialized systems that automate often-repetitive functions such as data entry, tax rate updates, and error checking.
-According to a 2025 report from Deloitte, automated payroll can reduce errors by up to 50% and cut processing time by roughly 25% by eliminating manual calculations and repetitive tasks that typically slow down internal payroll teams.
+Providers use specialized systems that automate repetitive functions.
+These include data entry, tax rate updates, and error checking.
+According to a 2025 report from Deloitte, automated payroll can reduce errors by up to 50% and cut processing time by roughly 25%.
+Automation eliminates manual calculations and repetitive tasks that slow down internal payroll teams.

 Most importantly, outsourcing shifts your internal role from execution to oversight.
-Instead of doing the work yourself, your HR, finance, and leadership teams spend time reviewing outputs, approving runs, and managing exceptions, work that typically takes 30 to 60 minutes per pay period rather than multiple hours.
-That reduced time commitment translates into strategic capacity for recruiting, performance management, and broader people and finance priorities.
+Your HR, finance, and leadership teams spend time reviewing outputs and approving runs.
+Instead of doing the work themselves, they manage exceptions.
+This process usually takes 30 to 60 minutes each pay period, not several hours.
+Less time spent means more capacity for recruiting, driving growth, and focusing on people and finance priorities.

 When Does It Make Sense to Outsource Payroll?

 Many employers start with in-house payroll because it feels manageable…until it isn’t.
-One of the clearest signals that it may be time to outsource payroll is when payroll consistently consumes more internal time than expected.
-If HR, finance, or leadership teams are spending hours each pay period running payroll, correcting mistakes, or managing compliance tasks, payroll may be diverting attention from higher-value priorities.
+A clear sign to outsource payroll is when payroll takes more internal time than expected.
+If HR, finance, or leadership teams are spending hours each pay period on payroll tasks, they may be missing out on more important work.
+This includes fixing errors or handling compliance issues.

 Other common triggers include: